Treatment for Sleep Apnea Hampton Roads, VA

 What exactly is an oral appliance?

 You may hear many different terms for the same device: MRD, MAD, and oral appliance.
-They all mean the same thing: oral appliances treat snoring, OSA, and similar conditions.
-These small devices that you wear in your mouth are similar to an orthodontic retainer or sports mouthguard.
+They all mean the same: oral appliances treat snoring, OSA, and similar conditions.
+These small devices you wear in your mouth are similar to an orthodontic retainer or sports mouthguard.
 They help prevent the collapse of the tongue and soft tissues in the back of the throat.
 Thus allowing adequate air intake and keeping the airway open during sleep.

 What about problems with oral appliance therapy?